quicwg/base-drafts/draft-ietf-quic-transport.md

 A STOP_SENDING frame requests that the receiving endpoint send a RESET_STREAM frame.
-An endpoint that receives a STOP_SENDING frame MUST send a RESET_STREAM frame if the stream is in the Ready or Send state.
+An endpoint that receives a STOP_SENDING frame MUST send a RESET_STREAM frame if the stream is in the "Ready" or "Send" state.
 If the stream is in the "Data Sent" state, the endpoint MAY defer sending the RESET_STREAM frame until the packets containing outstanding data are acknowledged or declared lost.
 If any outstanding data is declared lost, the endpoint SHOULD send a RESET_STREAM